raul23/ebook-classifier-training/README.rst

 `:information_source:` Based on the trade-off between the test accuracy and the training/testing time, which model to choose?

 - Complement naive Bayes is the model with the best trade-off between test score and training/testing time.
 - KNN is the model with the best training time and test accuracy trade-off.
-However KNN is the second worst model in terms of testing time.
+However KNN is the second worst model in terms of testing time, i.e. it is very slow to make predictions.

-  I am kind of surprise that KNN has the best test accuracy considering that KNN is not expected to perform well with high-dimensional features like we find in text classification.
+  I am kind of surprise that KNN has onbe the best test accuracy considering that KNN is not expected to perform well with high-dimensional features like we find in text classification.

   From scikit-learn's `tutorial